ibm-cloud-docs/pattern-maximo-on-satellite/networking-design.md

 # Network design
 {: #network-design}

 Networking is a key aspect of any cloud deployment.
-Consider the following network design information for deploying Maximo® Application Suite (MAS) on IBM Cloud Satellite in an on-premises Satellite location.
+Consider the following network design information for deploying Maximo® Application Suite (MAS) on {{site.data.keyword.Bluemix_notm}} Satellite in an on-premises Satellite location.
 There are many requirements to consider like security, resiliency, latency, throughput, but the two critical ones from a {{site.data.keyword.satelliteshort}} perspective are bandwidth connectivity and certain reserved IPs.
 From a MAS perspective, performance is key.

 Review the following key requirements from a network perspective: